rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Funeral mass for Paul Durcan taking place in Dublin
+## Funeral mass for Paul Durcan held in Dublin

 date: 2025-05-22, from: RTÉ News

-The funeral mass is taking place in Dublin of one of Ireland's most renowned contemporary poets Paul Durcan, who died last week aged 80.
+The funeral mass of one of Ireland's most renowned contemporary poets Paul Durcan, who died last week aged 80, has taken place in Dublin.

 <br>